-- O The information I included in my text is effective for my purpose because . . . - O The advantages of my choice of form are . . . - O My style of writing is effective in capturing and maintaining my audience's attention by . . . - O The context in which my audience will experience the text is appropriate because . . . - O The central idea of my text is relevant to my chosen audience because . . .
+- The information I included in my text is effective for my purpose because . . . - The advantages of my choice of form are . . . - My style of writing is effective in capturing and maintaining my audience's attention by . . . - The context in which my audience will experience the text is appropriate because . . . - The central idea of my text is relevant to my chosen audience because . . .

-The purpose of my speech is to convince city consellors that we been more recordional obelities so I included internation that would be impactful.
-For example I included youth crime statistics to show that young people needed more things to show that young people needed more things to show that you take them was to provide them with low cost forms of recreation such as soccer so that they would't see it as too costly.
-The advantage of delivering this internation in a speech is I can use my time of my voice to stress important points.
-For example I can use a very serious tone when showing crime statistics and a more energodis time when I singgest different opportunities for recreation I concluded my speech with a story of a triand of mine who had tured to critics and breaken.
-I am hopping the city can reliance will supporting with his story and be notivated to think comme new reconsidered to think comme new reconstructed to the nea
+The purpose of my speech is to convince city cowellors that we beed more recreational facilities so I had we beed more recreational facilities.
+So I had been promoted into the compactal.
+For example I included youth come statistics to show that young people needed more things to show that young people needed more things to show that young people needed more though they way I tried to convine them was to provide them with low cost forms of recreation such as socce so that they wouldn't see it as too costly.
+The advantage of delivering this information in a speech is I can use my tone of my voice to stress important points for example, I can use a very serious tone when showing crime statistics and a more energetic tone when I suggest different opportunities for recreation I concluded my speech with a stary of a friend of mine who had turned to drugs out of boredom.
+I am hopping the city cam sellors will supathize with his of story and be motivated to fund some new recreational programs and facilities tor young people.